Trogloduck/public/Cyber notes/00 THM/THM Jr Penetration Tester/01 Introduction to Web Hacking/11 SQL Injection.md

 #### Authentication Bypass
 [[#Table of contents|Back to the top]]

-Webapp less interested in whether username and password content, more in whether two make a matching pair --> no need to find a valid pair, just to create database query that replies with yes/true
+Webapp less interested in username and password content, more in whether two make a matching pair --> no need to find a valid pair, just to create database query that replies with yes/true